latiotech/LAST/README.md

 3. Copy and paste the `.github/workflows/actions-template.yml` into your own `.github/workflows/` folder

 # Future Improvements
+1. Probably just make this a pip package
+2. Maybe a configure option that asks for your OpenAI key instead of using an env and let's you choose your own models to use based on use case
-1. For full directory scans, calculate number of tokens in advanced and split up the files
+3. For full directory scans, calculate number of tokens in advanced and split up the files
-2. Same for Partial Scans
+4. Same for Partial Scans
-3. Finish Dockerfile for more elegant pipeline scanning
+5. Finish Dockerfile for more elegant pipeline scanning
-4. Make export data in more common format
+6. Make export data in more common format